Nonlinear entanglement witnesses for four qubits in mutually unbiased bases: Nonlinear Entanglement Witnesses

-We showed that how one can find the \emph{PPT} feasible region and introduced the linear \emph{EW}s.
-Now we can construct nonlinear entanglement witnesses for the four qubit \emph{MUB} diagonal states using the envelope of a family of curves definition.
+We showed that how one can find the \emph{PPT} feasible region and we introduced the linear \emph{EW}s.
+Now we can construct nonlinear entanglement witnesses for the four qubits \emph{MUB} diagonal states using the envelope definition for a family of curves.